 - Guard against negative unintended consequences of measure implementation, including overuse and underuse of care.

-- Engage stakeholders early and often during the measure development process.
+- Engage interested parties early and often during the measure development process.

 - Strive to reduce clinician and person burden in data collection and reporting measures.